 Absolutely.
 Cost removal is the essential part of any specialization.
-I like to think of it as a natural law of life: everything moves towards complexity and division (entropy).
+I like to think of it as a natural law of life: Everything moves towards complexity and division (entropy).
 By isolating down to minimum viable elements, you are able to hire specifically for task efficiencies.
 Less waste equals greater efficiency.
 Greater efficiency equates to fewer costs.

 So, we generally accept that it would be silly to mix all these separate disciplines into generalist roles and expect excellent results.
 The business culture has naturally divided into ever more specialized functions in the modern era.
-Yet for some strange reason, the sales department seems to lag all others in recognizing this fact.
+Yet, for some strange reason, the sales department seems to lag all others in recognizing this fact.
 And the sales department is the last bastion of resisting change.

 I think a lot of people don’t understand sales very well.
-They perceive this field as a very human, touchy-feely province of outgoing people who like to be on the phone all day and can do anything and everything in the sales cycle.
+They perceive this field as a very human, touchy-feely group of outgoing people who like to be on the phone all day and can do anything and everything in the sales cycle.
 Most don’t think of it discretely as a hard science in the same way as they would do about dividing development tasks.

 I think yes.
 The reasons are trust and economics as well as high visibility and enormous pressure.
-Most salespeople understand that bargain: you are at all times measured by results.
+Most salespeople understand that bargain: You are at all times measured by results.
 In this area, an employee who claims: “I tried really hard, but didn’t achieve results” won’t last in any organization for a long time.

-And often companies, especially startups, are very vulnerable to the results.
-As a result, they find themselves in a situation, where the ends always justify the means.
+And often, companies, especially start-ups, are very vulnerable to the results.
+As a result, they find themselves in a situation where the ends always justify the means.
 And it’s hard to get up ahead of the story and say: “No, the means should be exactly this.”
 I mean that logic, discipline, and organization are at the forefront of how the ends are going to be produced.

-Sales specialization at CIENCE
+Sales Specialization at CIENCE